 The Equity Fund invests substantially all of its assets in the common stocks comprising the KLD400 ex Fossil Fuels Index, a custom index calculated by MSCI Inc. The KLD400 ex Fossil Fuels Index is comprised of the common stocks of the approximately 400 companies in the MSCI KLD 400 Social Index (the KLD400 Index), minus the stocks of the companies that explore for, extract, produce, manufacture or refine coal, oil or gas or produce or transmit electricity derived from fossil fuels or transmit natural gas or have carbon reserves included in the KLD400 Index.
-The Equity Fund seeks to include corporations with the best overall sustainability records.
-In constructing the KLD400 Index, MSCI ESG Research evaluates a company's sustainability performance based on environmental, social and corporate governance factors.
+Companies included in the KLD400 Index are identified based on a review of ESG ratings; the KLD400 Index is composed of companies with what MSCI calculates to have high ESG ratings.